cloudera-labs/hms-mirror/README.md

 ### RETRY (WIP-NOT FULLY IMPLEMENTED YET)

 When you run `hms-mirror` we write a `retry` file out to the `$HOME/.hms-mirror/retry` directory with the same filename prefix as the config used to run the job.
-If you didn't specify a config then its using the `$HOME/.hms-mirror/cfg/default.yaml` file as a default.
+If you didn't specify a config, it uses the `$HOME/.hms-mirror/cfg/default.yaml` file as a default.
 This results in a `$HOME/.hms-mirror/retry/default.retry` file.

-If the job fails part way through you can rerun the process with the `--retry` option and it will load the _retry_ file and retry any process that wasn't previously successful.
+If the job fails partway through you can rerun the process with the `--retry` option and it will load the _retry_ file and retry any operation that wasn't previously successful.
+'Retry' is a tech-preview function and not thoroughly tested.

 ## Running HMS Mirror